Find Affordable College Courses

 Beaver Falls, PA

-With a ranking of #7, Geneva College did quite well on this year’s most popular schools for applied mathematics students working on their bachelor’s degree.
-Located in the large suburb of Beaver Falls, Geneva is a private not-for-profit school with a small student population.
+Geneva College did quite well in this year’s ranking of the most popular places for applied mathematics students to get a bachelor’s degree.
+It came in at #7 on the list.
+Located in the suburb of Beaver Falls, Geneva is a private not-for-profit college with a small student population.

-University of Pittsburgh - Bradford came in at #7 in this year’s edition of the Most Popular Applied Mathematics Bachelor’s Degree Schools in Pennsylvania ranking.
+University of Pittsburgh - Bradford did quite well in this year’s ranking of the most popular places for applied mathematics students to get a bachelor’s degree.
+It came in at #7 on the list.
 Pitt Bradford is a small public school located in the remote town of Bradford.

 About 33% of the students majoring in applied math at the school are women while 67% are male.